Nevada-Bioinformatics-Center/EPSCoR-Microbiome-Pathway/docs/wiki.md

 > [!NOTE]
 > Pipeline-specific parameters use double dashes (e.g., `--samplesheet`), while Nextflow options use a single dash (e.g., `-profile`).

-- By default, when using container options (docker, singularity, or apptainer), R code is executed within the respective container.
-The user may choose to execute the code from the GitHub branch instead by using the `--dev` option.
+- By default, when using container options (`docker`, `singularity`, or `apptainer`), all R code is executed within the respective container environment.
+If you wish to run the R code directly from the local GitHub branch (for development or debugging), add the `--dev` flag to your pipeline command.

 ```bash
 nextflow run main.nf -profile local,docker --dev